Renée M. Hutchins

-Renée McDonald Hutchins is an American lawyer and academic administrator serving as the dean of the University of Maryland Francis King Carey School of Law since August 1, 2022.
+Renée Hutchins Laurent, formerly known as Renée McDonald Hutchins, is an American lawyer and academic administrator serving as the dean of the University of Maryland Francis King Carey School of Law since August 1, 2022.

 Life

 Hutchins earned a bachelor's degree in mathematics from Spelman College.
 She earned a J.D. from Yale Law School.
+Afterwards, Hutchins clerked for the U.S. Court of Appeals for the Sixth Courth's Hon.
+Nathaniel R. Jones.

 She worked as a lawyer in trials and appellate litigation.
 She joined the faculty at the New York University.
 She specializes on the Fourth Amendment to the United States Constitution.
 In 2004, Hutchins joined the faculty at the University of Maryland Francis King Carey School of Law.
 She served as its Jacob A. France Professor of Public Interest Law.
 In April 2019, she became the dean of the David A. Clarke School of Law at the University of the District of Columbia in 2019.
 In 2017, she was elected to the American Law Institute.
 On August 1, 2022, she returned to the Carey School of Law as dean.
+As dean, she helped not only the law students, but her community understand how the law system works and how the inside of the court room functioned.